birkin/code4libcon2019_rough_notes/notes.md

     - awesome pairing:
         - [diversity](https://i0.wp.com/tararobertson.ca/wp-content/uploads/2019/02/code4lib-2019-Tara-Robertson-keynote_pages-to-jpg-0007.jpg?resize=1024%2C576)
         - [inclusion](https://i1.wp.com/tararobertson.ca/wp-content/uploads/2019/02/code4lib-2019-Tara-Robertson-keynote_pages-to-jpg-0008.jpg?resize=1024%2C576)
-    - _inspiring..._
+    - _inspiring questions..._
-        - "In most social situations, I think it’s always important to observe:

             Who is in the room?
             Who is at the table?
             Who speaks a lot?
             Who has social capital?
             Who feels welcome?
             Whose ideas are respected and centered by default?

-        - "I think even more telling to note:

             Who is missing?
             Who is sitting on the margins?
             Who doesn’t feel welcome?
             Who has to fight to have their viewpoints heard and respected?

 ---